dicato/talks/django_boston_10_27_2016/index.rst

 .. ..

-    This can be set to 85% if on widescreen.
+    Set this to 65% if not widescreen.

 .. image:: setup-1.png
     :align: left
-    :scale: 65%
+    :scale: 85%

 .. image:: microsoft-authenticator-setup.png
     :align: right